 Mussel Freshness

-First of all, when cooking mussels (in the Northern hemisphere at least), follow the age old adage….
+When cooking mussels (in the Northern hemisphere at least), follow the age old adage….
 Only eat these delicacies in months with the letter R.

 September, October, November, December, January, February, March, and April are all great months to enjoy mussels.